-A study of the fundamental methods of producing high-quality radiographs with a minimum of patient exposure and cost.
-Reviews the effects of radiation on X-ray film and digital imaging receptors and how intensifying screens, grids, filters, and artifacts can affect the contrast, density, and image quality of the radiograph.
-Also includes a comparison of digital and film processes, and quality control issues relating to radiographic exposure.
+A study of the fundamental methods of producing high-quality radiographs while minimizing patient exposure.
+Reviews image quality factors and the exposure factor variables that affect each, the effects of radiation on digital imaging receptors, and how grids, filters, and artifacts affect image quality.
+Also includes a discussion of automatic exposure control, how exposure technique is affected by digital imaging systems, and quality assurance and quality control issues related to radiographic exposure.
 Knowledge of word processing and spreadsheets is required.